MilenaRPotes/SimpleInventoryManager/README.md

 ## 🌟 Features
 - ✅ Add products: Name, price, and quantity.
 - 📦 View inventory: Display all products with details.

-💰 Sell products: Reduce stock and remove if quantity reaches zero.
+- 💰 Sell products: Reduce stock and remove if quantity reaches zero.

-❌ Delete products: Remove items from inventory.
+- ❌ Delete products: Remove items from inventory.

-🖥️ User-friendly menu: Easy-to-use console interface.
+- 🖥️ User-friendly menu: Easy-to-use console interface.

-🛠 How It Works
+## 🛠 How It Works
-1️⃣ Select an option from the menu:
+- 1️⃣ Select an option from the menu:

-mathematica
-Copiar
-Editar
 INVENTORY MANAGER
 1. Add Product
 2. Show Products